Bestvina-Brady discrete Morse theory and Vietoris-Rips complexes: Introduction

 \section{Introduction}

 The Vietoris--Rips complex $\rips_t(X)$ of a metric space $X$ is the simplicial complex whose vertex set is $X$ and whose simplices are given by collections of elements of $X$ that are pairwise not more than distance $t$ apart.
 This is a natural way to extract a nice simplicial complex from a possibly strange metric space.
-Varying $t$ gives us a filtration $\{\rips_t(X)\}_{t\in\R}$ of the ``simplex on $X$'' $\rips_\infty(X)$, which is contractible.
+Varying $t$ gives us a filtration $\{\rips_t(X)\}_{t\in\R}$ of the ``simplex on $X$'' $\rips_\infty(X)$, which is contractible (we assume all metric spaces here are non-empty).
 The topological properties of the $\rips_t(X)$ are generally quite difficult to analyze.
-For example, for $X=S^n$ the $n$-sphere, a complete picture of the homotopy types of $\rips_t(S^n)$ for all $t$ is currently known only in the $n=1$ case \cite{adamaszek17circle}.
+For example, for the $n$-sphere $S^n$ a complete picture of the homotopy types of $\rips_t(S^n)$ for all $t$ is currently known only in the $n=1$ case \cite{adamaszek17circle}.

 For bounded $X$ the $\rips_t(X)$ are contractible for large enough $t$, but for unbounded $X$ this need not be true.
 One can ask then what sorts of conditions on $X$ ensure that $\rips_t(X)$ is contractible for large enough $t$, or more generally what sorts of conditions allow us to compute homotopy types of any of the $\rips_t(X)$.
 In this paper we approach this problem using discrete Morse theory, or more precisely a new generalization of Bestvina--Brady discrete Morse theory.
 Discrete Morse theory is a powerful tool that leverages ``local'' topological information to make ``global'' conclusions about, broadly speaking, subcomplexes of CW complexes.
-Our new definition of ``discrete Morse function'' in Definition~\ref{def:morse} simultaneously generalizes a number of previous notions of discrete Morse function, e.g, those in \cite{brown92,bestvina97,forman98,zaremsky17sepPB,witzel15}.
+Our new definition of ``discrete Morse function'' in Definition~\ref{def:morse} simultaneously generalizes a number of previous notions of discrete Morse function, e.g, those in \cite{brown92,bestvina97,forman98,zaremsky17sepPB,witzel18}.

 Our main results hinge on a pair of criteria that a metric space $X$ could satisfy, which we call the \emph{Morse Criterion} and \emph{Link Criterion}.
 Intuitively, the Morse Criterion asks that $X$ be somewhat uniformly discrete, and the Link Criterion asks that intersections of metric balls have controllable diameter.
 A standard example of $X$ satisfying both criteria is $\Z^n$ with the euclidean metric induced from $\R^n$ (see Example~\ref{ex:lattice}).
 The main result of the paper is: